 - Apple also warns that sharing a Reminders list using the Add People function does not work in iOS 13, but promises to resolve the issue in a future update.

 The problem: Connection issues with the App Store

 There have been various network issues, both Wi-Fi and cellular reported with iOS 13.
 The Apple support Twitter site got this message: “I’m having issue access the App Store via cellular.
-Hasn’t work for me on IOS 13, 13.1, and 13.1.1.
+Hasn’t worked for me on iOS 13, 13.1, and 13.1.1.
 Have to keep constantly refresh it just to get it to work.
 I’ve factory reset my phone and that didn’t work either.”
 Connection problems can include an alert that you cannot connect to the iTunes Store when you try to launch the iTunes Store, App Store, or the Apple Books.
 Sometimes the store won’t load anything or hangs in the middle of a download.